 Sec.
-3.13.1 - Non AUS Conforming Sec.
-3.13.3 - Non AUS Affordable Sec.
-3.13.2 - Non AUS Jumbo Sec.
+3.13.4 - Non AUS Jumbo Sec.
 3.13.4 - Non AUS Medical Professional Program

-- When required, the following New York LTV Assessment must be made to determine if MI may be placed.
-The assessment considers property type and loan purpose. - All Property Types except Cooperative Property - All purposes: If LTV (based on the appraised value) is less than 80%, then MI cannot be placed on the loan.
+MI may be placed.
+The assessment considers property type and loan purpose.

+- All Property Types except Cooperative Property - " All purposes: If LTV (based on the appraised value) is less than 80%, then MI cannot be placed on the loan.
 If MI is allowed, then to determine the level of MI required, the LTV must be calculated based on the lower of the purchase price or appraised value. - Cooperative Property - Purpose is purchase: If LTV (based on the purchase price) is less than 80%, then MI cannot be placed on the loan.
-If MI is allowed, then for mortgage insurance purposes the LTV must be calculated based on the lower of the purchase price or appraised value. - All other purposes: If LTV (based on the appraised value) is less than 80%, then MI cannot be placed on the loan.
+If MI is allowed, then for mortgage insurance purposes the LTV must be calculated based on the lower of the purchase price or appraised value. - " All other purposes: If LTV (based on the appraised value) is less than 80%, then MI cannot be placed on the loan.
 If MI is allowed, then to determine the level of MI required, the LTV must be calculated based on the lower of the purchase price or appraised value.